hippalectryon-0/sandboxie-docs/SP_ISSUES.md

 * "Pause Forcing Programs" > same UI issue as "Create Box Group", the "?" button doesn't do anything.
 Also: would be nice to have an indicator of remaining time.
 * SBControl > Sandbox > Maintenance: What do those options do ? (> SandboxMenu.md, or their own .md file))
+* SBControl > "Status" column: what are the possible values (both for program and sandbox) (> ProgramsView.md)
+* Using Shift+F10 to make the context menu appear: the context menu appears at the mouse position, however this shortcut is (?) for users who prefer using the keyboard, so it would probably be better to make it appear at the selected row's location ?
+* Need to create SandboxSubmenu to replace SP_SBControl_SandboxMenu.md#sandbox-sub-menu
+* Right click a program running in a sandbox > Preset > Pin to run menu: even when already pinned, the checkbox isn't selected.
+If selected again, it doesn't un-pin the program. https://github.com/sandboxie-plus/Sandboxie/issues/1694
+* Right click program > Preset.
+What do "Block and terminate", "Set linger process" and "Seat leader process" do ?